I recently found a family photograph album with pages illustrating holidays spent under sail in the 1930’s.

 My mother could not appear in the advertisement herself, as she had already been in a Television commercial for cereal and her agent did not want her to accept ‘Extra work’.
-She was with Bryan Drew, whose assistant Wendy found Mum featured roles in a wide range of television commercials, which paid very well as the repeat fees were good.
-I remember her taking me with her to the office in Shaftesbury Avenue when Brian Drew lent back in his chair, casually agreeing to represent me.
+She was represented by Bryan Drew, whose assistant Wendy Noel found Mum featured roles in a wide range of television commercials, which paid very well as the repeat fees were good.
+I remember going with Mum to their office in Shaftesbury Avenue when Brian Drew lent back in his chair, casually agreeing to represent me.

 I went to a number of interviews – rather than auditions – to appear in feature films that I don’t think were ever made.
-Under Jim Callaghan Inflation was running at 17% in the mid 1970s and money for movies must have been tight in the UK.
+Inflation was running at 17% in the mid-1970s and money for movies must have been tight in the UK.
 This was probably why Richard Pilbrow couldn’t get the financing for an adaptation of Great Northern?

-When I was fifteen, I decided that the old black and white promotion photographs of me playing Titty wouldn’t do and arranged for my own Spotlight photograph to be taken by an old professional – the husband of rather an unpopular teacher at school.
+When I was fifteen, I decided that the old black and white promotion photographs of me playing Titty had become out-dated and arranged for my own Spotlight photograph to be taken by an old professional – the husband of rather an unpopular teacher at school.
 I decided exactly what I would wear and how I would sit.
-My friends and the teacher were amazed but it did the trick.
+My friends and the teacher were amazed, but it did the trick.
 On the strength of this one photograph, and obviously my experience gained on Swallows and Amazons, I was given the leading role of Liz Peters, an archery champion in a CFF adventure movie titled, The ‘Copter Kids alongside Sophie Ward and Jonathan Scott-Taylor.

 Derek Fowlds went on to do incredibly well, famous for playing Bernard alongside (or under) the late Paul Eddington and Nigel Hawthorne in the classic BBC TV comedies Yes Minister and Yes, Prime Minister that ran from 1980-1988 and are still adored.
 Sophie Ward, who played my sister Jill, was so very beautiful that she became a top model, the face of Laura Ashley, before she was sixteen and has never stopped working as an actress, starring in films such as The Young Sherlock Holmes and the TV movie of Joanna Trollop’s novel The Village Affair.
 Recently, she appeared as Lady Ellen Hoxley in Land Girls and as Rosie Miller in Secret State.